Stedi/starter-kit/stedi-cloud/functions/web-request/readme.md

 <screenshot-code>

 The code is only locally present on our machine, so we need to deploy it to Stedi Cloud.
-We can do this by running the `bash deploy.sh update` command.
-Since the Function is already created on Stedi, we need to issue the 'update' command to push our local code.
-The response should look as follows:
+We can do this by running an "update" command.

 ```console
 $ bash deploy.sh update
 ```

+The response should look as follows:

 ```bash
 starting build